-Attendance increase - pupils have consistently used breakfast club and spent time with staff in a social environment allowing them to relax prior to attending lessons.
+Pupils have consistently used breakfast club and spent time with staff in a social environment allowing them to relax prior to attending lessons.
 Breakfast can also be available to pupils who are late or have a legitimate reason for being late.
 The key is to understand the context of our pupils and cater for their needs.